cyrusknopf/yggdrasil/README.md

 # Yggdrasil
-Bitboard chess engine with Monte Carlo tree search, written in C++
+Bitboard chess agent with Monte Carlo tree search, written in C++
 > "Yggdrasil: an immense and central tree in Norse mythology; it is the tree of life, encompassing all nine worlds"

 Written with Google C++ Style in mind.
 Doxygen-style documentation can be found in headers at `include/`